Egyptian police kill two men in shootout in Giza

 The Brotherhood was outlawed in 2013 after the military ousted one of its leaders, Mohamed Mursi, from the presidency following mass protests.
 It maintains that it is a peaceful organisation.

-(Reporting by Omar Fahmy; Writing by Amina Ismail; Editing by Stephen Powell)
+Reporting by Omar Fahmy; Writing by Amina Ismail; Editing by Stephen Powell